mmbmf1/mmbmf1/posts/postgresql-fdw-pipeline.md

 ## The Solution

 Use Foreign Data Wrappers to query remote databases directly.
+FDWs create a bridge between databases, letting you query remote tables as if they were local.
+You can join local and remote tables, sync data efficiently, and even perform real-time queries across database boundaries.
+All without external ETL tools or manual file transfers.

 **Setup:**
 ```sql